fables-tales/which-match-is-it/readme.md

 the current match number
 ```

+##But what if there's a delay?

+config.yml has a current delay value, which is seconds.
+Set it based on how
+behind we are, watch get dealt with disappear.

-CAN YOU BELIEVE IT'S THAT SIMPLE
+**CAN YOU BELIEVE IT'S THAT SIMPLE**